-Located on the shores of 1,350-acre Braunig Lake, the park is owned by CPS Energy and managed by Thousand Trails Management Services.
+Located on the shores of 1,350-acre Braunig Lake, a reservoir owned by CPS Energy, the park is managed by Thousand Trails Management Services.
 Braunig Lake, like its larger neighbor Calaveras Lake, is noted for its fishing and boating opportunities.
 Fish species found in the lake include: blue catfish, channel catfish, hybrid striped bass, largemouth bass and redfish (red drum), with the latter being the most prevalent.
 Boat ramps, boat rentals, lighted fishing piers and a fish cleaning station are available.

 Picnic beneath an old oak tree